 Finding your own personal style and voice is a journey that every artist and photographer takes.
 Finding presets that really speak to you, combined with your own personal touch in how you create photographs, is something that will cause others to recognize your work just by seeing it.
 Presets won't take you all the way there, but they will be a big leap in finding your own voice.

-Selection of multiple images to apply the same preset to at one time.
-By Chris Daniels
+Selection of multiple images to apply the same preset to many photos at one time.
+By Chris Daniels.

 THE TAKEAWAY FROM PRESETS: